Permission for Sale of Minor Property

 LegalKart Editor

-The Indian Majority Act of 1875 establishes the legal age of majority in India.
-According to the Act, the age of majority in India is "18 years," and everyone under the age of 18 is considered a minor.
-Minors are unable to engage into contracts unless their guardians do so on their behalf.
-Let us investigate how to obtain permission to sell a minor's property.
+The Indian Majority Act, 1875 specifies the age of majority in India.
+The Act states that the age of the majority in India is “18 years,” and any individual living in India who is below the age of 18 years is a minor.
+Minors cannot enter into contracts until and unless their guardians enter into contracts on their behalf.
+Let us find out how one gets permission to sell a minor’s property.

 Can a Guardian Sell Property?

-The powers of a natural guardian or legal guardian are defined in Section 8 of the Hindu Minority and Guardianship Act, 1956.
-Clause (1) indicates that the natural guardian has complete authority to perform whatever act necessary, reasonable, or proper in the eyes of the law for the sole goal of benefiting the minor or minor's estate.
+Section 8 of the Hindu Minority and Guardianship Act, 1956 identifies the powers of a natural guardian or legal guardian.
+Clause (1) states that the natural guardian has all the power to do any act necessary, or reasonable, or proper in the eyes of the law for the sole purpose of such an Act is beneficial to the minor that it shall protect the minor or minor’s estate.

 Therefore, it is clear from the above provision that a natural guardian can sell the minor’s property (the Act) for the sole purpose of benefiting the minor.